zerospiel/docs/docs/admin/kof/index.md

 KOF can evaluate **alerting** rules and send notifications based on these collected metrics and logs helping to identify and respond to issues before they impact users.

 * **FinOps**: KOF helps with **cost management** by tracking and managing the costs associated with running applications on Kubernetes.
 It provides insights into resource utilization and helps in optimizing costs by identifying underutilized or over-provisioned resources.
+With this information, you can **set budgets and forecast future costs** based on historical data and current usage patterns.
+KOF enables **chargeback and showback** mechanisms, enabling organizations to attribute costs to specific teams, departments, or projects, and promotes accountability and transparency in resource usage.

 * **Centralized Management**: KOF provides a **unified control plane** for managing Kubernetes clusters at scale, with a centralized view of all clusters, making it possible to use {{{ docsVersionInfo.k0rdentName }}} to manage and operate large-scale deployments.